danipoma/OL-Connect-utility-scripts/README.md

 })[0];
 ```

-Best case on this is that you can still use what location gathered (variable `x`)
+This is the best.
+You can still use what location gathered (variable `x`)
-and you can still see what region it gathered.
+and you can still see what region it gathered, so if you need to do some complex
+logic, you can do it in location-based extraction and still get benefits of seeing that region.

+And there is no limitation.
+If you want to gather multiple locations through `data.extract()`,
+you certainly can.

+It is working just like Script-based extraction, but you get visibility of one region on as a cherry on top.
 ## Adjust record information field second time
 PlanetPress DataMapper doesn't allow you to extract twice into same field by using Extract Step.